Joint Demosaicking and Denoising Benefits from a Two-stage Training Strategy: Residual learning for demosaicking and denoising

 The noisy CFA model is written as

-where $X$ is a original full color image, $Y$ is the noisy CFA (or mosaicked) image, $\varepsilon$ is Gaussian noise with mean $0$ and standard deviation $\sigma$, the operator $.*$ denotes the array element-wise multiplication and $M$ denotes the CFA mask.
+where $X$ is an original full-color image, $Y$ is the noisy CFA (or mosaicked) image, $\varepsilon$ is Gaussian noise with zero mean and standard deviation $\sigma$, the operator $.*$ denotes the array element-wise multiplication and $M$ denotes the CFA mask.
 The CFA mask $M$ and its inverse mask are defined as